-A sea voyage around the sea lochs of Isle of Skye and the Small Isles has to be one of the best ways to visit the wonderful west coast of Scotland.
+A sea voyage around the sea lochs of the Isle of Skye and the Small Isles has to be one of the best ways to visit the wonderful west coast of Scotland.
 Extraordinary wildlife is everywhere from minke and occasional killer and humpback whales, dolphins, porpoises, basking sharks, otters to many species of rare sea birds, especially sea eagles.
-You sail aboard the St Hilda, a classic 54 foot wooden ketch, that was built in Scotland by a family-owned (Miller's) boatyard specifically for sail training with a crew of 20 which is why, with just 6 guests, St Hilda is so spacious.

 Throughout the cruise you will anchor in secluded and tranquil sea lochs and sail against a spectacular backdrop of dramatic, pristine island coastlines, high sea cliffs, wild mountains and forests.
 For extra fun, bring your kayak and windsurfer, swim from the boat and don't forget your hiking boots for stunning island walks.

-You start your cruise from Tobermory on the beautiful Isle of Mull, and visit or sail past the stunning Small Isles - Muck, Eigg, Rum and Canna - and the west coast of Skye, which in Loch Scavaig has the most spectacular wilderness anchorage in the whole of Scotland.
+You start your cruise from Oban, and visit or sail past the stunning Small Isles - Muck, Eigg, Rum and Canna - and the west coast of Skye, which in Loch Scavaig has the most spectacular wilderness anchorage in the whole of Scotland.
 We travel along the west coast of Skye and at the next anchorage you can even visit Skye's famous Talisker malt whisky distillery.

-Up anchor and sail for Canna, possibly the most beautiful of all the Small islands.
-Its 200 metre high cliffs of Compass Hill rise dramatically out of the sea and we have a good chance of seeing both sea and golden eagles The anchorage on Canna is one of the best of the Small Isles and a stroll ashore to see the wild flower meadows of Sanday's Machair is a pure delight.
+Canna, The Small Isles: Canna is possibly the most beautiful of all the Small islands.
+Its 200 metre high cliffs of Compass Hill rise dramatically out of the sea and we have a good chance of seeing both sea and golden eagles.
+The anchorage on Canna is one of the best of the Small Isles and a stroll ashore to see the wild flower meadows of Sanday's Machair is a pure delight.